dancer1325/vuejs-docs-v3/src/guide/essentials/template-syntax.md

 <div v-bind:id></div>
 ```

-This is similar to the property shorthand syntax when declaring objects in JavaScript.
-Note this is a feature that is only available in Vue 3.4 and above.
+This is similar to the property shorthand syntax when declaring objects in JavaScript
+* Note this is a feature that is only available in Vue 3.4 and above.

 ### Boolean Attributes {#boolean-attributes}

-[Boolean attributes](https://html.spec.whatwg.org/multipage/common-microsyntaxes.html#boolean-attributes) are attributes that can indicate true / false values by their presence on an element.
-For example, [`disabled`](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/disabled) is one of the most commonly used boolean attributes.
+[Boolean attributes](https://html.spec.whatwg.org/multipage/common-microsyntaxes.html#boolean-attributes) are attributes that can indicate true / false values by their presence on an element
+* For example, [`disabled`](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/disabled) is one of the most commonly used boolean attributes.

 `v-bind` works a bit differently in this case: